datalad/datalad-blog/content/posts/fairly-big-video/index.md

 #### Inputs: command line and environment variables {#inputs-command-line-and-environment-variables}

-Because the long videos were accompanied by a table with information about talks (a tsv file), only two inputs were essential: relative path to the the collection directory (we anticipated storing videos from more events), and the number of the desired video clip (i.e. its row number in the table).
+Because the long videos were accompanied by a table with information about talks (a tsv file), only two inputs were essential: relative path to the collection directory (we anticipated storing videos from more events), and the number of the desired video clip (i.e. its row number in the table).
 The input file, cut points, and all required metadata would be read from the table.

 At first, I wanted the arguments to include the number of threads used for encoding, too.
-Hovever, this argument is semantically different than the other two (it describes how to arrive at the result, and not what the result will be), and encoding it in the run record would cause any rerun to use the same number of threads, which may not be desired.
+However, this argument is semantically different than the other two (it describes how to arrive at the result, and not what the result will be), and encoding it in the run record would cause any rerun to use the same number of threads, which may not be desired.

 Then I learned that Condor supports setting environment variables in the submit file.
 Not only that, it [sets some commonly used ones](https://htcondor.readthedocs.io/en/latest/users-manual/env-of-job.html#extra-environment-variables-htcondor-sets-for-jobs), such as `OMP_NUM_THREADS` by default.